Publications

 Work in Progress

-Information acquisition via TikTok: The effects on beliefs, attitudes and narratives
+Information acquisition via TikTok and LLMS: The effects on Beliefs, Attitudes and Narratives

 with Lara Marie Berger